IBRAHIM RAHMAN is a freelance journalist, blogger, filmmaker and web developer.

 Ibrahim has also written for Huffington Post UK and has published articles focusing on technology, lifestyle and history.

 Ibrahim has been shortlisted for numerous awards for his work in media.
 He was nominated for a national film award at the Limelight Film Awards 2015, and was a ‘Regional Journalist of the Year’ finalist at the Asian Media Awards 2015.
-Ibrahim was also nominated under the ‘Services to Media’ and ‘Services to Creativity and Technology’ categories at the British Muslim Awards for 2016 and 2017 respectively.
+Ibrahim was also nominated under the ‘Services to Media’, ‘Services to Creativity and Technology’ and ‘One to Watch’ categories at the British Muslim Awards for 2016, 2017 and 2018 respectively.

 Ibrahim continued his work as a reporter in late 2014 for Cambridge 105 Radio.
 He went on to become the presenter of Cambridge 105 Sport, a live Saturday afternoon programme covering the latest local and national sports news.

 In 2016, Ibrahim presented Youth Corner, a web series chat show on LB24.
 The aims of the show were to showcase the achievements of emerging talent, providing a platform for guests to share their experiences and inspiring stories, and discuss topics that are important to them.
 Ibrahim left the show to enrol at the Cambridge TV School in 2016, where he completed a course in TV and video production.
-He is currently presenting for Cambridge TV, hosting shows focusing on various subjects such as the arts, culture and technology.
+He went on to present for Cambridge TV, hosting shows focusing on various subjects such as the arts, culture and technology.